himangshuj/phoenix-boilerplate/README.md

 # PhoenixBoilerplate
-An opinionated take on boilerplate code for phoenix apps using alpinejs, tailwindcss , postgres and gigalixir.
+An opinionated take on boilerplate code for phoenix apps using alpinejs, tailwindcss , postgres ,gigalixir and github actions.

 ## Rationale behind each choice.